tlongren/docker-wordpress-nginx-ssh/README.md

 $ docker pull tlongren/docker-wordpress-nginx-ssh:dev
 ```

-The *master* tag is considered to be stable, while *dev* is not stable, probably.
+The *latest* tag is considered to be stable (and is the default), while *dev* is not stable, probably.
 Keep track of changes in dev via GitHub if you'd like, and tell me what I'm doing wrong.
 But only if you have a better approach. :)

 If you'd like to build the image yourself: